Ensembl/plant-scripts/README.md

 exampleVEP.sh:## V4) Predict effect of variants for species not in Ensembl
 ```

-A few more advanced scripts for phylogenomic studies are documented in repository [plant_tools](https://github.com/Ensembl/plant_tools/tree/master/phylogenomics)

 ### Dependencies of recipes

 Some of the scripts depend on additional software packages, see below to learn how to install them.